Boho Curtain Ideas: Free-Spirited with a Purpose

 The hand-woven braids and baubles of the trims beautifully echo the craftsmanship of the rattan chairs, macrame pot hangers and beaded dream catchers that adorn a boho space.
 Besides, their informal appeal and bespoke character assist in airing the casual and personalized nature of the decor style ever more distinctly.

 One might wonder what a little delicate detail can do to the interior design of the room, but ‘small things matter most’ and a design style essentially rests not on the bulk but on the details.
-Take an example of a plain white curtain that can seamlessly blend with any decor style but when given a kaleidoscopic touch with a multi-colored pompom trim at its bottom, it gets the ‘boho awakening’.
+Take an example of classic black and white drapery that can seamlessly blend with any decor style but when given a kaleidoscopic touch with a multi-colored pompom trim at its bottom, it gets the ‘boho awakening’.

 Breaking free from all norms and conventional practices is at the center of the boho style.
 Hence, a boho room looks like it’s lived-in and a happy place for carefree socializing, not like a neatly tucked away, formally arranged, spick and span austere museum.
 The casual appeal of the style should be suitably aired in the heading style of the drapery and in its hardware.